esteinig/sketchy/README.md

 sketchy feature prepare -i genotypes.tsv --drop uuid --prefix ref
 ```

-together with the `.msh` sketch created above, the final filesfor use in porediction are:
+together with the `.msh` sketch created above, the final files for use in prediction are:

 ```
 ref.msh   # sketch